 Homework is a vital part of ensuring students consolidate and enhance their learning.
-Students and parents have access to 'Show My Homework' which is an app and a website that will list any homework that has been set by their class teacher with clear instructions and deadlines for work to be handed in fully completed.
+Students and parents have access to the schools' homework setting system that will list any homework that has been set by their class teacher with clear instructions and deadlines for work to be handed in fully completed.

 If a student fails to meet the first deadline, they will be given a warning and an extension.
 If a student fails to meet the second deadline, they will be issued with a homework detention which will run from 3.30pm to 4.30pm.
 Students who miss two homework deadlines in different subjects in the same week will stay until 5.00pm.
-Homework detentions take place on Tuesdays and Thursdays and are staffed by teachers and support staff who will able to offer guidance to students.
+Homework detentions take place on Tuesdays, Wednesdays and Thursdays and are staffed by teachers and support staff who will able to offer guidance to students.